 Of course, if that’s you, you are welcome to do the same, although for the purposes of this itinerary we’d probably recommend you try and limit your time to two to three hours so you can fit more of Paris in.

-We’d also highly recommend that you pick up either a Paris Pass here or a Paris Museum Pass, which will give you fast-track access to the Louvre.
+We’d also highly recommend that you pick up either a Paris Pass, Paris City Card or a Paris Museum Pass, which will give you fast-track access to the Louvre.

 Note that in the busy times, which tend to be the summer periods especially, the Louvre gets very busy.
-In summer 2019, there were multiple days when the museum actually sold out, and only holders of advance purchase tickets or timed reservations were able to enter the museum.
+In fact, it is not uncommon for the museum to completely sell out, and only holders of advance purchase tickets or timed reservations will be able to enter the museum.

 If you have a Paris Pass or Paris Museum Pass, you must reserve your entry online on the official website.
 This is mandatory for holders of these passes in order to guarantee entry, and we highly recommend you do this in advance.
 If you do not reserve your slot in advance, you are not guaranteed entry even with the pass.

-If you do not have a pass, you can buy your ticket and reserve your entry time online on the official website here.
-If there is no availability on the official website, you still have options.
+If you do not have a pass, you can buy your ticket and reserve your entry time either on GetYourGuide here (where we normally get our tickets), or online on the official website here.

-Whichever ticket you buy, you will still have to queue for security, but the fast track line is a lot quicker moving than the general admission line.
+Whichever ticket you buy, you will still have to queue for security, but the line for people with tickets is a lot quicker moving than the general admission line.
 In addition, when the Louvre sells out on its official website, tickets will usually not be sold on site, so you may not be able to just turn up and queue – only holders of advance tickets will be given entry.

 Note the Louvre is closed on Tuesdays.
 See opening times and more on the official site here.